Investigating the Directors: Appointment of Liquidator

 Should the Directors of a company be in a position where they can deploy their voting rights as a creditor to appoint or procure the appointment of their choice of Insolvency Practitioner to be the Liquidator?

-A notable case on this issue was that of Fielding v Seery BCC 315 (“Fielding v Seery”) in which there were certain principles that were held to be applicable to the choice of a person to hold the office of Liquidator:
+A notable case on this issue was that of Fielding v Seery BCC 315 (“Fielding v Seery”) which was referred to in the case of Power v Petrus Estates Ltd & Ors EWHC 2607 (Ch) in which there were certain principles involving investigating the directors through a liquidation which were specifically held to be applicable to the choice of a person to hold the office of Liquidator:

 (4) A liquidator should not be a person nor be the choice of a person who has a duty or purpose which conflicts with the duties of the liquidator.
 There are many illustrations of this principle.
 I was referred in particular to Re City & County Investment Co (1877) 25 WR 342, Re Charterland Goldfields (1909) 26 TLR 132, and Re Corbenstoke (No. 2) (1989) 5 BCC 767.